junxit/us-congress-bills-110/bill.md

 - **(1)** by striking section 2(c)(4) and inserting the following new paragraph:
   > - **(4)** develop, within 12 months after the date of enactment of the National Nanotechnology Initiative Amendments Act of 2008, and update every 3 years thereafter, a strategic plan to guide the activities described under subsection (b) that specifies near-term and long-term objectives for the Program, the anticipated time frame for achieving the near-term objectives, and the metrics to be used for assessing progress toward the objectives, and that describes—
-  >   - **(A)** how the Program will move results out of the laboratory and into applications for the benefit of society, including through cooperation and collaborations with nanotechnol­ogy research, development, and technology transition initiatives supported by the States;
+  >   - **(A)** how the Program will move results out of the laboratory and into applications for the benefit of society, including through cooperation and collaborations with nanotechnology research, development, and technology transition initiatives supported by the States;
   >   - **(B)** how the Program will encourage and support interdisciplinary research and development in nanotechnology; and
   >   - **(C)** proposed research in areas of national importance in accordance with the requirements of section 5 of the National Nanotechnology Initiative Amendments Act of 2008;